arthtyagi/geddit/README.md

 # Geddit

 Geddit is an open-source web app that is essentially a skeleton project of DomeCode with similar components.
 It is being used for testing purposes.
-The project has two modules, the Notes app and the To-Do app and other upcoming modules :
+The project has two modules, the Notes app and the To-Do app and other upcoming modules.

+The modules are made using :
+- Django, 🦄
+- Bootstrap 🎃 and well,
+- DHTML 👀
-The Notes module is made using Django, Bootstrap and well, DHTML.
-React.js soon! 🍻
+- React.js soon! 🍻

 ## Upcoming Modules :